Valentim-Gab/ChatPeerToPeer_Delphi-7/README.md

 # ChatPeerToPeer_Delphi-7
 Simple chat in Delphi 7 using UDP to find people on the network and TCP to send and receive messages.
+If necessary download third party components or change SynEdit for a TMemo.

 ```bash
 Using {